oleksiyk/express-bridge/README.md

 # Express-Bridge
 Creates Express routes using meta tags in code documentation.

-Someday it will also generate AngularJS service/resources to easily connect your Node.JS API with AngularJS browser client.

 ## Status
 Under development, not even in beta yet.